redis/redis-doc/commands/client pause.md

 @return

-@status-reply: The command returns OK or an error if the timeout is invalid.
+@simple-string-reply: The command returns OK or an error if the timeout is invalid.